-To take the example of his most representative works, the faithful reproductions of cabinets, suitcases, amps, and so on, we cannot tell at first glance that they are artworks.
-However, once we realize that these are painted on canvas, our perspective is reversed.
-We might even feel that the canvas stretched over a wooden frame is proof that this is indeed an artwork.
-Furthermore, the signs of wear and tear, the stains and scratches that further emphasize the ‘reality’ of the artwork can be considered classical trompe l’oeil.
-However, by focusing more deeply on them, they begin to take on the appearance of the brilliantly calculated, abstract expressionist gestures of a Pollock or de Kooning.
+Oshiro’s most representative works of cabinets, suitcases, amps, and so forth, are reproduced with exacting detail that at first glance, they do not appear to be works of art.
+However, once the viewer realizes they are painted on canvas, their perspective is altered.
+Seeing the canvas stretched over a wooden frame acts as proof that it is indeed an artwork.
+Moreover, the signs of wear and tear and the stains and scratches that further emphasize the ‘reality’ of the work can be considered classical trompe l’oeil.
+However, by focusing in on these details, they begin to take on the appearance of the brilliantly calculated, abstract expressionist gestures of a Pollock or de Kooning.

-In Still Life, a series of canvas works painted mostly in a single hue, the warping and wrinkling of the canvas entails that these, too, drift between sculpture and painting.
-In this way, Kaz Oshiro’s works move between dichotomies, inviting confusion in the viewer.
-However, by the same token, they offer us an opportunity to re-evaluate the existence of, and definitions surrounding, a work of art.
+In Still Life—a series of works on canvas typically painted in a single hue—also waver between sculpture and painting as the canvas is warped and wrinkled.
+In this way, Oshiro’s works oscillate between dichotomies, oftentimes inviting confusion to the viewer.
+However, they also offer an opportunity to re-evaluate the existence of, and definitions surrounding, a work of art.

-Oshiro’s recent solo exhibitions include Steel Unforged, galerie frank elbaz (Paris, 2017); A STANDARD, Honor Fraser Gallery (Los Angeles, 2017); and Diffuse Reflection, galerie frank elbaz (Paris, 2015).
+Oshiro’s recent solo exhibitions include Republic, MAKI Gallery (Tokyo, 2020); 96375, Nonaka-Hill, (Los Angeles, 2020); Steel Unforged, galerie frank elbaz (Paris, 2017); and A STANDARD, Honor Fraser Gallery (Los Angeles, 2017).
 In 2014, his solo exhibition, Chasing Ghosts, was held at the Los Angeles County Museum of Art (LACMA, Los Angeles).
 His work has been shown in group exhibitions at various institutions including The FLAG Art Foundation (New York, 2015), the Walker Art Center (Minneapolis, 2012), and the Hammer Museum (Los Angeles, 2005).
 In 2014, he participated in Deception II: Into the Future, a group show which was held at Bunkamura: The Museum (Tokyo), Hyogo Prefectural Museum of Art (Hyogo) and Nagoya City Art Museum (Aichi).
-His work is in many notable public and private collections, including the Fonds national d’art contemporain (Paris), Los Angeles County Museum of Art (LACMA, Los Angeles), the Rubell Family Collection (Miami), and the Zabludowicz Collection (London).
+His work is in many notable public and private collections, including the Fonds national d’art contemporain (Paris), Los Angeles County Museum of Art (LACMA, Los Angeles), the Rubell Museum (Miami), and the Zabludowicz Collection (London).